DFE-Digital/dfe-analytics/docs/google_cloud_bigquery_setup.md

    into the query editor.
 3. Edit your project and dataset names in the query editor.
 4. Run the query to create a blank events table.
+5. Label the DATA_hidden field with the 'hidden' policy tag to restrict access to it: Navigate to the newly created table in BigQuery using the left hand sidebar.
+Click 'Edit Schema'.
+Expand the 'DATA_hidden' field and select the checkbox next to the 'value' element within it.
+Click 'Add policy tag' and select the 'hidden' policy tag in the taxonomy for your project.
+Click Save.

 BigQuery allows you to copy a table to a new dataset, so now is a good time to create all the datasets you need and copy the blank `events` table to each of